-As the good/ service is delivered it’s recognized as revenue on the business’s income statement.
+As the products or services are delivered, the money is recognized as revenue on the business’s income statement.
 Before delivery, it’s recorded as a liability on the balance sheet because it’s income that hasn’t actually been earned.
-This 'unearned' income is what is referred to as deferred revenue.
+This 'unearned' income is what’s referred to as deferred revenue.

-Deferred revenue refers to advance payments, such as in the case of subscription-based businesses, that a business receives for products or services to be delivered at a future time.
-As the business delivers the product or services, more of the deferred revenue is gradually 'recognized'.
+Deferred revenue refers to advance payments—such as in the case of subscription-based businesses—that a business receives for products or services to be delivered at a future time or over a specified period.
+As the business delivers the products or services, more of the deferred revenue is gradually 'recognized'.
 This recognized revenue is the earned revenue.

 Revenue recognition principle

 If you’re like me, you’re probably wondering why you can’t just record the revenue when you receive the money.
 It’s because of the revenue recognition principle which states you should only record revenue that’s not only been realized (cash has been received) but also earned (a product/service has been provided).

 According to the GAAP ASC 606 standard, revenue can only be recognized when value has been received by the customer.
 And until it’s recognized or earned, the money received is a liability because it signifies an obligation to the customer.

 Knowing how to deal with deferred revenue properly is a very big part of accounting for subscription businesses.

 Like many subscription businesses, GoToMeeting offers each of its plans on a monthly (credit card is charged once a month) and yearly (card is charged all at once for a year’s worth of service) recurring payment schedule.

 Since deferred revenue represents the value of the services that are left to be delivered at a point in time, if I purchased the GoToWebinar annual plan for up to 500 attendees: